RavenousLegs

 Traditional Kashmiri houses on Dal Lake, Kashmir

-The floating market on Dal Lake was the most "No-nonsense" market I've ever seen.
-All the eyes are on the other's vegetables.
-An eye signal is enough for them to get to an agreement on the exchange.
+The floating market on Dal Lake was the most "No-nonsense" market I’ve ever encountered.
+Everyone’s eyes were fixed on each other’s vegetables.
+A mere glance was sufficient for them to reach an agreement on the exchange.
+As the dawn broke, I gazed upon the houses behind the shikharas, where these locals reside.

 There was also a "Mr. Wonderful Flower Man"